Full Accessibility Plan for 2026-2029 – Printable Version (PDF)

 The FBCL will:

-- include accessibility considerations in its procurement policies, processes and templates (where appropriate) and ensure that procurement documents are available in electronic formats allowing for use of accessibility aids.
+• Continue to include accessibility considerations in its procurement policies, processes and templates (where appropriate) and ensure that procurement documents are available in electronic formats allowing for use of accessibility aids.

 Timeline

-- Complete accessibility-focused update of procurement policies, processes and templates.
+• Complete procurement procedures and templates.

 Barriers